Open Access Movement

 "Gold Open Access" (Immediate Open Access) means the work is freely available from its initial publication, and a growing trend in scholarly communication is the publication of Gold Open Access journals.
 Although Gold Open Access means that the articles from such journals are free to readers, the journals are not produced without expenses, and therefore, alternative funding models are frequently used.
 In most cases, costs are covered through article processing fees, foundation sponsorships, in-kind contributions, advertising, or other sources of support, and these funding models are emerging as an alternative to the traditional subscription model.
 The most prominent business model for Gold Open Access Journals is the use of article processing fees, and depending on the journal, these fees range greatly (usually from $100 up to $3,000), and although the author is responsible for paying the fees, they are frequently paid through the grants that financed the original research (authors are increasingly writing such fees into their grant proposals -- for instance, the National Institutes of Health recommends it).
-For a description of the various business models for Gold Open Access journals, see Income Models for Supporting Open Access.
+For a description of the various business models for Gold Open Access journals, see Income Models for Open Access.

 Directory of Open Access Journals (DOAJ)

 The Directory of Open Access Journals (DOAJ) lists over 8,000 Gold Open Access journals, representing about 10% of the total number of peer-reviewed journals that are published, so Gold Open Access journals are still a small (but rapidly growing) minority of peer-reviewed journals.
 The growth trend for Gold Open Access journals will undoubtedly continue -- it is here to stay.
-UNCG’s Journal Finder includes all 8,000 DOAJ titles, plus another 8000-or-so additional free and OA serials.
+The Journal A-Z List includes all 8,000 DOAJ titles, plus another 8000-or-so additional free and OA serials.
 Taken as a group, UNCG’s free and OA titles receive less usage than Elsevier titles, but more usage than the titles UNCG gets from each of the following -- Cambridge University Press, Oxford University Press, Springer, Wiley, Taylor and Francis, Sage, Emerald, Mary Ann Liebert, etc.

 Gold Open Access, Article Processing Fees, and Hybrid Journals